MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/my-staff-configure.md

 ## Conditional Access

 You can protect the My Staff portal using Microsoft Entra Conditional Access policy.
-Use it for tasks like requiring multi-factor authentication before accessing My Staff.
+Use it for tasks like requiring multifactor authentication before accessing My Staff.

 We strongly recommend that you protect My Staff using [Microsoft Entra Conditional Access policies](~/identity/conditional-access/index.yml).
 To apply a Conditional Access policy to My Staff, you must first visit the My Staff site once for a few minutes to automatically provision the service principal in your tenant for use by Conditional Access.